metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 If a marked target dies, gain 1d12 health.

+[Cap uses?
+1 usage per con mod?]

 #### Reap

-When you deal damage against a marked target, you may reap as a reaction, draining both of your life forces.
+When you deal damage against a target Marked for Death, you may reap as a reaction, draining both of your life forces.
 When you reap, you deal an additional 1d6 plus your constitution modifier to both the target and yourself.

 ### Ability Score Improvement